ToyotaCRDL/mahos/misc/paper/paper.md

 # Summary

-Experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science and engineering, or related areas.
+Experimental researchers often face challenges in building systems to automate their measurement procedures in physical science and engineering, or related areas.
 While simple automation could be done by a single script, systematic orchestration is required to handle complex cases.
 The measurement automation typically requires several pieces of programs in diverse layers: